Dustyki9/PokePro/README.md

 might bring this up to current gen....one.....gen...at...a..time

 TODO
-Gen 2 - august
+gen 3 - august
-Genn 3 - aug/sept
+Genn 4 - aug/sept

+**CHANGE LOG**

+-Fixed Fuzzy
+-addeed Gen 2 to search
+-spring cleaning